Tag: Stephen Doughty

 Stephen Doughty – 2016 Parliamentary Question to the Department for International Development

-To ask the Secretary of State for International Development, how many full-time equivalent staff of her Department, at what grades, have been seconded to the Department for International Trade.
+To ask the Secretary of State for International Development, how many full-time equivalent officials in her Department have been seconded to the Department for Exiting the European Union; and what the grades are of those officials.

 Rory Stewart